NucleonProtocol/espace/README.md

 # X-E space Contracts

-This is a conflux espace project create by X-Dao [OpenZeppelin contracts](https://openzeppelin.com/contracts/).
+This is a conflux espace project create by X-Dao .
 The project is licensed under the BSL version 1.1.
 See LICENSE.txt for details.
 NUCLEON is free to use internally in businesses and academic institutions and for non-commercial purposes.
 Certain types of commercial use such as building closed-source apps and devices based on NUCLEON require a commercial license.
 ## Smart Contracts